Characters: Naruto - Tailed Beasts

 - Sealed Evil in a Can: Before the Sage died, he channeled the Ten-Tails' chakra and divided it into nine different pieces, leading to the creation of the Tailed Beasts, and hid the rest of the Ten-Tails' body in the moon to prevent it from wreaking further havoc onto the world.

 - Sealed Inside a Person-Shaped Can: The Sage of the Six Paths sealed it into himself, making him the first chronological Jinchuriki, on top of turning him into a Physical God in all but name.
-Tobi becomes its new Jinchuuriki as of chapter 637, and is replaced by Madara.
+Tobi becomes its new Jinchuuriki and is later replaced by Madara.

 - Samus is a Girl: It came into being by the fusion of a princess and a tree.

 - Tears of Blood: The Demonic Statue sheds these from all nine eyes when it has absorbed all nine Tailed Beasts.

 - Unskilled, but Strong: Because it lacks conscience, it just fires its power randomly on instinct; once Tobi becomes its Jinchuuriki, he easily shatters the defenses that previously held the beast because he can now focus its power.

 - Walking Spoiler: The fact that it exists alone is a massive spoiler for the series.
 It's pretty much the reigning champ of this in the series.
 The will behind its rampage is an even bigger spoiler.

 - Was Once a Man: It's revealed that the beast is not actually sentient.
 Kaguya Otsutsuki was the will that got it to move.

 - World Tree: Its original form is an enormous tree with a flower on top that contains its eye.

 - Weather Manipulation: Without anyone to control it, the Juubi unleashes a massive elemental barrage of tornadoes, thunderstorms and earthquakes.